 It’s always better to be safe than sorry when it comes to protecting your personal data and your devices.
 Malware, ransomware, and other types of viruses could pose great harm to your information.

 To better protect your iPhone and other internet-connected devices, be aware of the signs of a virus such as a loss of functionality, and be vigilant in your internet browsing so you can stay safer online.
+It's also a good idea to add another layer of protection with one of the best iPhone antivirus apps.

 You could also learn how antivirus software works.
 Antivirus software is also a great tool to use to protect your iPhone, but it is also an important tool in protecting your laptops and other devices.